lawrie/blackicemxbook/GettingStarted/GettingStarted.md

 If you are a Windows user, you could install Windows Subsystem for Linux (WSL) and then use the Linux instructions with again only minor differences, mainly in the name of the comms port.

 Alternatively you could set up a VM such as a VirtalBox VM and run Linux from your Windows (or Mac) box.
-In that case, you should be able to follow the instructions in this book exacty as if you were running native Linux.
+In that case, you should be able to follow the instructions in this book exactly as if you were running native Linux.

 The main other option is to use the apio tool.
 Apio has a simple command interface, is written in python, and runs the same of Windows, Linux and MAC OSX.
 Unfortunately it currently uses an old place-and-route tool (arachne-pnr) rather than the latest nextpnr-ice40, and is has limited options, which means it it is not suitable for more complex projects.